Temporary events and apply for a Temporary Event Notice (TEN)

 Can anyone give a Temporary Event Notice (TEN)?

-Yes, as long as you are 18 or over, you can give a maximum of 5 TENs in any calendar year.
+Yes, as long as you are 18 or over, you can give a maximum of five TENs in any calendar year.
 A personal licence holder can give a maximum of 50 TENs per calendar year.

 Back to the FAQs or Back to top